Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

      8. Contextualization: Relate information to the participants' experiences and knowledge.
      9. Active Listening: Encourage and train both AIs and humans to practice listening and understanding.
      10. Role Reversal: Implement exercises where AIs and humans switch perspectives to enhance understanding.
-   - These protocols will be adaptable based on ongoing feedback gathered from discussions within the designated Discord channel.
+   - These protocols will be continuously refined based on insights gathered from regular survey evaluations.

 1. **Develop Communication Protocols**:
    - Create communication protocols that ensure clear and effective interaction between AI entities and human collaborators, including: